gharials/dev-path/docs/building-softwares/react-js.md

 ???+ question "Exercise"
     Try using an ordinary JavaScript variable instead of a Ref for the same purpose and see what happens.

-### Effects: re-rendering components without events
+### Effects: post-rendering operations in components

-Notice that the [general structure of components](#general-structure-of-a-component) raises a question.
-If we want the component to re-render after some user event (e.g. click), it is simple: we define the change in an event handler.
-But sometimes we may need to re-render a component after a nonuser event.

-Some components initialize only with props passed to it, but some also need external data.
-For example, a component has several state variables for displaying the details of a student.
-It receives a student id as a prop, then it has to fetch the student details from an API and update the state variables.
-Notice that these changes do not happen as a result of any event, like a click, so event handlers are not suitable here.
+Just as an event handler function runs after a user event (e.g., a click), React provides a way to run a function _after a component is rendered._ This is called an _effect_. _An effect is a function that runs after the component is rendered and committed._

-In React components, such changes have to be passed as a callback to `useEffect` function.
-React will execute the callback _after rendering and committing the component._ In other words, a component renders first with the default state variables.
-After that, the effect runs and sets the state variable values.
+In React components, effects are passed as a callback to `useEffect` function.
+React will execute the callback _after rendering and committing the component._ Notice that an event handler function is run only when the event occurs, and it may never run if the event does not occur.
+But an effect function always runs after the component is rendered, regardless of any user event.

 ```javascript hl_lines="7-9"
 import React, { useState, useEffect } from 'react';